-At the center of the conflict is whether the Children’s Trust should be exempt from paying tax increment financing, or TIF, to the county’s Community Redevelopment Agencies.
-The funds, collected from designated CRA districts, are intended to support revitalization efforts in blighted areas, typically through infrastructure upgrades like streetlights and surveillance cameras.
+At the center of the conflict is whether the Children’s Trust should be exempt from paying tax increment financing, or TIF, to the county’s Community Redevelopment Agencies, special districts that reinvest growth in property tax revenue into improvements — like streetlights, sidewalks and affordable housing — in areas officially deemed “blighted.”

-The county argues that these improvements benefit the same communities the Trust aims to serve.
-The Trust, however, contends the money should go directly to youth-focused programs, including education, health, and job training.
+The county argues that CRA infrastructure improvements benefit the same communities the Trust aims to serve.
+The Trust, however, contends the money, even if administered by the CRA, is legally required to go directly to youth-focused programs, including education, health, and job training.

 “What we are actually asking from the Trust is to consider entering into an interlocal agreement that would simply allow us to ensure these monies are going towards their intended purpose… to fund programs and services that would improve the lives and wellbeing of children,” said Dr. Rex Northup, chair of the Children’s Trust.